bekaa/analyzing-Cairo-Egypt-OpenStreetMap/README.md

 analyzing  cairo,Egypt 's osm file from openstreetmap.org.

 download the map osm file from the link [cairo](https://mapzen.com/data/metro-extracts/metro/cairo_egypt/)

+### a sample of the map could be found in /data/cairo/MAPS/cairo_sample.osm  in the project tree.

 ### read the report : cairo-egypt-osm-caseStudy.md

 the code folder contains the python scripts used in the report, they are used as follow :